 Photographers’ Hidden Gem: The Sinking House

 There’s no exact address for this one, you’ve got to keep your eyes peeled and follow some instructions to find the shot of Paris’ sinking house.

-Head towards the Sacré Coeur and on the stairs up, on the final set before you reach the plateau, go towards the grass and when facing the monument. on your right hand side, you should see the orange building.
-Now the fun part for you photographers as you find the angle by the grass that will make the houses appear to be sinking.
+Head towards the Sacré Coeur and on the stairs up, on the final set before you reach the plateau, go towards the grass, and when facing the monument. on your right-hand side, you should see the orange building.
+Now the fun part for you photographers is you find the angle by the grass that will make the houses appear to be sinking.